balajialg/Datahub-Test-Repo/_sources/onboarding.md

 **What are the different services offered as part of the Datahub?**

+We offer UI for Classic Jupyter Notebook, RStudio and JupyterLab across different hubs.
 You can learn more about the varied services offered through this jupyterhubs [documentation](https://docs.datahub.berkeley.edu/en/latest/users/services.html).

 **What are the packages pre-installed for every hub?**